puppetlabs/puppet-docs/source/puppet/4.9/hiera_migrate_modules.md

 * One class in your module does nothing but set variables for the other classes.
 By tradition, this class is called `<MODULE>::params` (thus the pattern's nickname), but there's no special behavior based on that name.

-    This class can use normal Puppet code to construct these values; usually, it will use [conditional logic][] based on the target operating system.
+    This class can use normal Puppet code to construct these values; usually, it uses [conditional logic][] based on the target operating system.
 * The rest of the classes in the module inherits from the params class (or from another class that inherits from it).
 In their parameter lists, you can use the params class's variables as default values.

 An example params class: